bigjosh/DYI-Replacement-Motormount-for-ELEV-8/README.md

 ![DipTrace Outline.PNG](DipTrace Outline.PNG)
 [Motormount Board Outline with drill hit holes.dip](Motormount Board Outline with drill hit holes.dip)

-I am so close I can taste it!
+Those are the boards I've been looking for!
 I quickly exported the board outline to a gerber file...

 ![gerber.png](gerber.png)